seheeAn/seheeAn.github.io/about/index.md

 ## Features
 * Sehee An
 * Suwon, Korea
-* In kyungHee University
+* In KyungHee University
-* Magoring in Software Convergence.
+* Majoring in Software Convergence
 * Sophomore
 * Page for sharing my projects
 * or my daily life